babausse/kharon/README.md

 #### :extract

 This option, if not given, is set to TRUE.
 If given at false, doesn't extract the given key, just validate its type.
 It can be used with all methods.

+#### :floor

+The value of round must be a boolean to work properly.
+If given at TRUE, floor the decimal number identified by this key.
+This option can be used with the :numeric method.

+#### :ceil

+The value of round must be a boolean to work properly.
+If given at TRUE, ceil the decimal number identified by this key.
+This option can be used with the :numeric method.

+#### :round

+The value of round must be an integer to work properly.
+If given, round the decimal number keeping the given number of digits after the comma.
+This option can be used with the :numeric method.

+#### :regex

+The value of this option must be passed as a string.
+If given as a string, verity that the associated string matches the given regular expression.
+This option can be used with the :text method.

 ### Example god damn it !